balenaltd/handbook/Summit-recordings-playlist.md

 ## How we work

 balena is different in many ways and the concept of Product Builder summarizes the profile of an ideal balenista that we all aspire to.
+Check the [Product Builder wiki page](https://github.com/balena-io/balena-io/wiki/Being-a-Product-Builder-at-balena) for more information.

 * Vision Week 2021 - [Being a Product Builder at balena](https://drive.google.com/file/d/1_rsp0RZLFugi7B3eCZsjHsCPae7vbTxP/view?usp=sharing)
 {starts at 15m15s}